Urine anion and osmolal gaps in metabolic acidosis

 ●Reabsorption of filtered bicarbonate, since bicarbonate loss is equivalent to the generation of hydrogen ions.

 ●Excretion of the daily nonvolatile acid load.
-Only trivial amounts of free hydrogen can be excreted since, at a urine pH of 4.5, the free hydrogen ion concentration is less than 0.04 meq/L. Thus, free hydrogen ions are either bound to buffers (such as phosphate) or to ammonia (NH3) to form ammonium (NH4).
+Only trivial amounts of free hydrogen can be excreted since, at a urine pH of 4.5, the free hydrogen ion concentration is less than 0.04 meq/L. Thus, urine hydrogen ions are either bound to buffers (such as phosphate) or to ammonia (NH3) to form ammonium (NH4).

 - Batlle DC, Hizon M, Cohen E, et al. The use of the urinary anion gap in the diagnosis of hyperchloremic metabolic acidosis.
 N Engl J Med 1988; 318:594.